Win a House Australia 2026: Legal Lotteries, Art Unions & How to Enter

 The Major Draws Running in 2026

 - Mater Prize Home Lottery — Run by the Mater Foundation in Brisbane, with prize packages typically in the $3M–$5M range.
-Ticket volumes are lower than the RSL draws, which statistically improves your odds per ticket.
+Ticket volumes are lower than the flagship draws, which statistically improves your odds per ticket.

 - Children's Hospital Foundation Lotteries — Operating across multiple states, with prize packages that vary draw-to-draw but regularly exceed $2M.